-For the delivery of training, the Group has launched "cloud-learning" since 2019, an online training platform for employees to conduct trainings in a more efficient way.
+For the delivery of training, the Group has launched "cloud-learning" since 2019, an online training platform for employees to conduct training more efficiently.
 Employees can ask questions anytime on the platform even after the training session has ended.
-Apart from receiving internal training, employees may also be sponsored by the Group to receive external training for the skill and knowledge enrichment.
-Employees receiving external training are responsible for conducting knowledge transfer internally in order to create a positive learning atmosphere among employees.
+Apart from receiving internal training, employees may also be sponsored by the Group to receive external training for skill and knowledge enrichment.
+Employees receiving external training are responsible for conducting knowledge transfer internally to create a positive learning atmosphere among employees.
 Additionally, other forms of training are also available including seminars, self-learning by employees and online learning.

-During the Reporting Period, there was a total of 1,146 (2021: 908) trained employees and the percentage of total employees who took part in training is 127.3% (2021: 92%) for the Reporting Period.
-A total of approximately 7,847.75 (2021: 5,211) training hours was completed by these trained employees which took place in PRC, average training hours per employee are 8.7 (2021:5.3) training hours.
+During the Reporting Period, there was a total of 1,212 (2022: 1,146) trained employees and the percentage of total employees who took part in training is 162.0% (2022: 127.3%) for the Reporting Period.
+A total of approximately 2,946 (2022: 7,847.75) training hours were completed by these trained employees which took place in PRC, average training hours per employee are 3.9 (2022: 8.7) training hours.
 The details of these trainings are shown in the table below:

-Employee Training Indicator 2022 2021 Increase/ (Decrease) Percentage of employees trained (%) 127.3 Note 92 38.4% Percentage of employees trained by gender (%) Male Female 51.3 48.7 50 50 2.6% (2.6%) Percentage of employees trained by position (%) Senior management Middle management Ordinary employee 6.9 8.6 84.6 18 13 69 (61.7%) (34.2%) 22.5%
+Employee Training Indicator 2023 2022 Increase/ (Decrease) Percentage of employees trained (%) 162.0 Note 127.3 29.4% Percentage of employees trained by gender (%) Male Female 50.6 49.4 51.3 48.7 (1.4%) 1.5% Percentage of employees trained by position (%) Senior management Middle management Ordinary employee 7.2 9.7 83.1 6.9 8.6 84.6 4.4% 13.6% (1.7%)